 Classic features include Duane's syndrome (resembles a 6th nerve palsy), congenital optic nerve hypoplasia, bilateral deafness, and "radial ray" malformation.
 It is related to other SALL4 disorders including acro-renal-ocular syndrome and Holt-Oram syndome.
 According to Chun et al, sensorineural deafness occurred in only 17% of their 41 subjects (2001).

 Pendred syndrome is one of the most common syndromic forms of deafness.
-In essence it is deafness associated with thyroid disease (euthyroid goiter).
+In essence it is deafness associated with thyroid disease (euthyroid goiter) (Wemeau and Kopp, 2017).
 Vestibular testing, especially rotatory testing if available, should be obtained in cases with known mutations.
 This is due to a mutation in the sulfate ion transporter, 7q31.
 It is autosomal recessive.
+There were 90 mutations in this gene reported as of 2006 (Cho et al, 2006).
 Pendred is associated with large vestibular aqueduct syndrome (see above) as well as Mondini (see below).
 Note that many persons with thyroid problems have Meniere's disease (Brenner et al, 2004), and thus LVAS, Meniere's and Pendred syndrome may all be interconnected.

 About 60% of mutations in the SLC26A4 gene known to cause Pendred syndrome can be detected with genetic testing.
 This is an option in persons who have appropriate symptoms or radiology.